wdawson/okta.github.io/_source/_use_cases/hooks/api-am-hook/objects-api-am-token-hook.md

 	}
 ```

-## Sample Listing of JSON Payload of Response from External Service
+## Sample Listing of JSON Payload of Response

 ```JSON
 {"commands":